makusan8/kubernetes/README.md

 ```

-Great! now we can start testing out our cluster by deploying a test app into it.
+Great! now we can start testing out our cluster by deploying a test app.

 - Create a test yaml file (nginx) :